bvancamp99/MultiPaste/README.md

 <h3> Improve </h3>
 <ul>
+  <li>Okay, so I know that we just reverted back to non-static classes.
+But man it would really make a lot of sense for GlobalEventHook, LocalClipboard, Config, and MsgLabel to be static.
+This is because we only ever make one instance of each, and their contents are accessed in a variety of classes.</li>
   <li>Work on overall color theme implementation, including: changing the border color of a listbox (no native support); Argb implementation; more color theme options.</li>
   <li>Maybe "enter" keypress should give options to edit the item rather than copy it.
 It would provide a popup with a textbox.
 This edit option should also be available in the context menu (would open popup as normal).</li>
   <li>Review and maybe improve upon the implementation of OnKeyUp and OnKeyDown.
 They're kind of a mess again.</li>